What is metal saw blade? Explanation of materials and blade types!

 In general, the harder the cutting material, the smaller the angle (shear rather than cutting)* approaching tipped saw blade cutting (rigidity and torque are required).

-Iron Basic: 8 degrees (recommended by Kinkelder) Aluminum: 12 degrees
+Iron: Basic: 8 degrees (Kinkelder recommended) Aluminum: 12 degrees

 It is advisable to consider the position where the blade enters the material on your machine.
 Each manufacturer has their own differences (entrance angle, swing, straight movement).